 Ans.
 Networking facilitates data communication between computers and peripherals, and it is done through wired cabling or wireless links.

 Q33.
-Why is encryption on a network important?
+Why is encryption on a network necessary?

 Ans.
 Encryption is the process of changing data from its original readable format to an unreadable format, thus ensuring network security.
 It requires the user to use a secret key or password to decrypt the data.